Relaxed-System-Lab/FlashFlex/README.md

 ## Hierarchical Graph Partitioning Algorithm

-**FlashFlex** formulates the scheduling problem of allocating the LLM training computation over a set of heterogeneous GPU devices as a constrained optimization problem.
-To solve this problem efficiently, **FlashFlex** proposes a two-phase optimization approach that employs a graph partitioning algorithm to effectively coordinate parallel strategies for the given set of devices.
+**HexiScale** formulates the scheduling problem of allocating the LLM training computation over a set of heterogeneous GPU devices as a constrained optimization problem.
+To solve this problem efficiently, **HexiScale** proposes a two-phase optimization approach that employs a graph partitioning algorithm to effectively coordinate parallel strategies for the given set of devices.

 The detailed explanation of the algorithm and its workings is provided in the [paper](https://arxiv.org/pdf/2409.01143).